Moving Your Student to College: Everything You Need to Know

 6. Plan Auto Transport

-If your student needs to have help moving their car across the country and you do not want them to drive by themselves all that way, you can have an auto transport company move the car for you.
+If your student requires assistance moving their car cross-country and you do not want them to drive by themselves all that way, you can have an auto transport company move the car for you.
 You will need to check into the reviews and the policies of the auto transport companies that you are considering.
 Make sure that they are able to deliver your car to a location that makes sense for you and your student, preferably right to the dorm location.

 You will also want to be sure that you do not let yourself be swayed by a very low quote.
 A quality auto transport company will charge enough to cover their insurance costs as well as the mileage and the time for the driver.
 A very low quote might indicate a lack of insurance protection for the trip.